vishwasracharya/Vishwas-BE-IT/README.md

 # Vishwas-BE-IT
-I made this repo, just so that i can have a backup of it and share easily.
+I made this repo, just so that i can have a backup of all the materials, notes of mine and share easily.
+Hence this repo has all the documents related to my BE-IT journey like Books, Notes, Assignments, Test Papers, Other Materials.

 ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=vishwasrachary.visitor-badge)
 <img alt="GitHub repo size" src="https://img.shields.io/github/repo-size/vishwasracharya/Vishwas-BE-IT?color=red">